 Hot dogs are served in 95 percent of homes in the United States.
 Fifteen percent of hot dogs are purchased from street vendors and 9 percent are purchased at ballparks, according to statistics from the Heartland Buffalo Company.

-The National Hot dog and Sausage Council (NHDSC) estimates we will consume more than 150 million hotdogs during the 3-day July 4th weekend of 2019!
+It is estimated that Americans will consume more than 150 million hotdogs during the 3-day July 4th weekend!

 Enjoy.
 And check out the descriptions of some regional hot dogs below and on the right: